 9.3.1 General

 MPS for Data Transport Service (DTS) is a generic priority packet transport service that applies independently of the specific data application being used.
 It is a specific example of Priority Data Bearer Service described in clause 5.4a.
-MPS for DTS provides the Service User with priority for applications using the default bearer (in the case of EPS), or default QoS flow (in the case of 5GS), to one or more selected active Packet Data Networks (PDNs)/Data Networks (DNs), in periods of severe network congestion during which normal commercial data service is degraded.
+MPS for DTS provides the Service User with priority for applications using the default bearer upon request (in the case of EPS), or QoS flow associated with the default QoS rule upon request (in the case of 5GS), to one or more selected active Packet Data Networks (PDNs)/Data Networks (DNs), in periods of severe network congestion during which normal commercial data service is degraded.
+MPS for DTS may also apply to other bearers (in the case of EPS) and other QoS Flows (in the case of 5GS) based on operator policy and regulatory rules.

-NOTE 1: Service Data Flows (SDFs) previously mapped to the default bearer / default QoS flow, are expected to receive the priority treatment of the upgraded default bearer / default QoS flow.
+NOTE 1: Service Data Flows (SDFs) previously mapped to the default bearer (in case of EPS) / QoS flow associated with the default QoS rule (in case of 5GS), are upgraded to MPS priority.

 The system shall support: